Lewis Stuyvesant Chanler: Personal life

-On May 23, 1921, the 52 year old Chanler married Julia Lynch Olin (1882–1961), also a recent divorcee with two daughters of her own, in Paris.
+On May 23, 1921, the 52-year-old Chanler married Julia Lynch Olin, also a recent divorcee with two daughters of her own, in Paris.
 She was previously married to J. Philip Benkard and was the second daughter of Stephen H. Olin.
 Her mother died in 1882 and her father remarried Emmeline Harriman, the daughter of Oliver Harriman and the sister-in-law of William Kissam Vanderbilt.
 In 1922, the family bought a new home at 132 East 65th Street, in New York City.
 This house was later christened Caravan House.

 Chanler died on February 28, 1942, at his home in New York City at age 72.
-His funeral was conducted at St. Mark's Church in-the-Bowery by Rev. C.A.W.
-Brocklebank.
+His funeral was conducted at St. Mark's Church in-the-Bowery by Rev. C. A. W. Brocklebank.
 After the scriptural reading, Mirza Ahmad Sohrab read from "the service for the departed" of the Baháʼí Faith.
 Chanler was buried at St Paul's Churchyard in Glen Cove, Long Island.

-Descendants

-He was the grandfather of Susan Chanler (1921–1996), who married Clifford E. Herrick, Jr. (1916–1978), Bronson Winthrop Chanler (1922–2009), who married Evelyn Williams Rogers (b.
-1931), Clare Chanler (1927–1992), who married Bayard Stuyvesant Forster (1924–2001), and Rosanna Chanler (b.
-1930), who married Montgomery Harris (1924–2012).